 Proponents of developments with allocation expiring this year, as well as new developments, that returned the application, and paid the required fee, were included within the annual review and assessment; those who did not, were not included as part of the process and will not be receiving any recommendation for capacity at this time.
 If developers or proposals seek to move forward and obtain allocation through the year, an evaluation of available capacity would be undertaken based on the circumstances and relative to existing approved allocation at that time.
-As outlined in the Servicing Allocation Policy and By-law, projects receiving servicing allocation as new draft approval of subdivisions will receive an allocation deadline of three years (2025); existing draft approvals of subdivision will receive an allocation deadline of two years (2024); site plans will receive an allocation deadline of two years (2024); and most developments previously allocated capacity and have been extended by the General Manager, Community and Development Services have been given an allocation deadline of one year (end of 2024 rather than 2023 due to later nature of this year's report).
+As outlined in the Servicing Allocation Policy and By-law, projects receiving servicing allocation as new draft approval of subdivisions will receive an allocation deadline of three years (2026); existing draft approvals of subdivision will receive an allocation deadline of two years (2025); site plans will receive an allocation deadline of two years (2025); and most developments previously allocated capacity and have been extended by the General Manager, Community and Development Services have been given an allocation deadline of one year (2024).